jdeksnys/forex-converter-mvc/README.md

 - How MVC works,
 - Post-redirect-get design pattern,
 - Elementary Html user input and validation,
-- Use IHttpClientFactory for API requests.
+- Use IHttpClientFactory for API requests,
+- Blazor (c#) can partly replace Javascript.

 ### Challenges in development